MohammedAlawna/ReactApp/README.md

 - Should open a new windw with localhost, if that didn't happen, just copy the "localhost:port" link appearing in the terminal!

 # Screenshots
+- Should be added soon.

+# Demo
-- Should be added later.
+- Should be added soon.